HolyBlackCat/cpp-tutorials/tooling/articles/configuring_code_completion.md

 [![code completion snippets](/tooling/images/clangd_snippet_suggestions.png)](/tooling/images/clangd_snippet_suggestions.png)

-If you find them annoying like myself, go to the settings, search for *`snippet suggestions`* and disable them.
+If you find them annoying like myself, go to the settings, search for *`snippet suggestions`* and disable them (set them to `none`).

 ### Hiding the `.cache` directory

-If you use `File`→`Open Folder...` and look at the `Explorer` tab, you will see that Clangd has created a `.cache` directory to store its internal data next to your source code.
+You might eventually see a `.cache` directory in your project directory, created by Clangd.
+(It doesn't seem to do it for lone `.cpp` files though.)

+It stores some of its internal files there.

-You can hide this directory from Explorer by going to the settings, searching for `files exclude`, pressing `Add Pattern` and adding `.cache/` to the list.
+You can hide this directory in VSC by going to the settings, searching for `files exclude`, pressing `Add Pattern` and adding `.cache/` to the list.

 ### Fixing the broken sticky scroll